skapral/puzzlerbot/README.md

 ## Principles:

-- Puzzler bot is not a replacement for 0pdd.
-It will be always possible to use them both in one project.
+- `@puzzlerbot` is not a replacement for `0pdd`.
+It will be always possible to use them both in one project without conflicts.

 ## Quick setup: